Kiln-AI/demos/end_to_end_project_demo/README.md

-# AI Project Boilerplate with Evals, Synthetic Data Gen, Fine-Tuning, and Git
+# AI Boilerplate: Evals, Synthetic Data Gen, Fine-Tuning, and Git

-This is a boilerplate/demo project where I setup an AI project with the a full stack of integrated tools for evals, synthetic data, fine-tuning, and collaboration.
+This is a boilerplate/demo project where I setup an AI project with the a stack of integrated tools for evals, synthetic data, fine-tuning, and collaboration.
 We're using [Kiln](https://getkiln.ai), a free+open tool that runs completely locally.
 We cover:

  - [Creating an eval](#creating-a-correctness-eval) including generating synthetic eval data, creating LLM-as-judge evals, and validating the eval with human ratings
  - [Finding the best way to run your task](#finding-the-best-way-to-run-your-task) by evaluating prompt/model pairs